 Last night saw the best of film and television acknowledged by the Golden Globes, albeit in unusual circumstances.

-After a year of controversies surrounding diversity and corruption, the HFPA (Hollywood Foreign Press Association) were forced to stage this year’s event without any celebrity guests, with the winners being announced on social media.
+After a year of controversies surrounding diversity and corruption, the Hollywood Foreign Press Association were forced to stage this year’s event without any celebrity guests, with the winners being announced on social media.

-On the film side of things, the western drama The Power of the Dog and the musical remake West Side Story were the big victors with three Globe wins apiece.
+On the cinematic side of things, the western drama The Power of the Dog and the musical remake West Side Story were the big victors with three Globe wins apiece.

-However, leading man Benedict Cumberbatch missed out on a Best Actor (Drama) win, as rival Will Smith prevailed for his role as tennis coach Richard Williams in the sports biopic King Richard.
+However, leading man Benedict Cumberbatch missed out on a Best Actor (Drama) win, as rival nominee Will Smith prevailed for his portrayal of tennis coach Richard Williams in the sports biopic King Richard.

-Meanwhile, Nicole Kidman overcame strong competition from the likes of Jessica Chastain (The Eyes of Tammy Faye), Lady Gaga (House of Gucci) and Kristen Stewart (Spencer) to land her fourth (film) Globe in Best Actress (Drama) for her portrayal of Hollywood legend Lucille Ball in the factual drama Being the Ricardos.
+Elsewhere, Nicole Kidman overcame strong competition from the likes of Jessica Chastain (The Eyes of Tammy Faye), Lady Gaga (House of Gucci) and Kristen Stewart (Spencer) to land Best Actress (Drama) for her portrayal of Hollywood legend Lucille Ball in the factual drama Being the Ricardos.

-British actor Andrew Garfield also held off pressure from Leonardo DiCaprio (Don’t Look Up) and Peter Dinklage (Cyrano) to win Best Actor (Comedy/Musical) for his role as composer Jonathan Larson in the fact-based musical Tick, Tick…Boom!.
+Meanwhile, British star Andrew Garfield saw off pressure from Leonardo DiCaprio (Don’t Look Up) to win Best Actor (Comedy or Musical) for his role as composer Jonathan Larson in the fact-based musical Tick, Tick…Boom!.

 BEST MOTION PICTURE (DRAMA)